pinecone-io/canopy/docs/library.md

 # Resin Library

-For most common use cases, users can simply deploy the fully-configurable [Resin service](add README chapter link here), which provides a REST API backend for your own RAG-infused Chatbot.
+For most common use cases, users can simply deploy the fully-configurable [Resin service](../README.md), which provides a REST API backend for your own RAG-infused Chatbot.

 For advanced users, this page describes how to use `resin` core library directly to implement their own custom applications.

-> 💡 You can find notebooks with examples of how to use Resin library [here](../examples).

 The idea behind Resin library is to provide a framework to build AI applications on top of Pinecone as a long memory storage for you own data.
 Resin library designed with the following principles in mind: